MURP Handbook

 Students who would like to waive the requirement should complete a report, in the form of a 1,500 to 2,500 word paper that evaluates the professional experience in light of the ideas and concepts covered in their courses.
 A copy of the students resumé, that specifies the positions and employment dates that justify the waiver must be attached to the report.

-Waiver reports must be emailed to the Graduate Advisor by the end of the first year of studies.
+Waiver reports must be emailed to the Graduate Advisor by the end of the Fall quarter of your 2nd year.
 The waiver request will be evaluated by the Director of the MURP Program.

 Students receiving a waiver of the fieldwork requirements must substitute other coursework in order to fulfill unit requirements for the degree.
 See the department Graduate Advisor for a sample waiver report.